 - For purposes of tumor detection and identification, MRI is generally superior.
 However, CT usually is more widely available, faster, much less expensive, and may be less likely to require the person to be sedated or anesthetized.

-- CT may be enhanced by use of contrast agents containing elements of a higher atomic number than the surrounding flesh (iodine, barium).
+- CT may be enhanced by use of contrast agents containing elements of a higher atomic number (iodine, barium) than the surrounding flesh.
 Contrast agents for MRI are those which have paramagnetic properties.
 One example is gadolinium.
 Iodine use may be associated with allergic reactions.